drenloh135/Random-Name-Generator-React-WebApp/README.md

+# RANDOM NAME GENERATOR REACT WEB APP
+This project was done using create-react-app.
+The api was fetched from https://randomuser.me/.
+This app serves as practice for learning react.js as well as fetching data from api.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).